Ex-Goldman trader's hedge fund set to join Asia's billion dollar club

 A spokesman for Guard Capital declined to comment.

-Macro hedge funds, which track macroeconomic trends and bet on assets such as stocks, currencies, bonds, commodities and indexes, are bouncing back after years of lackluster returns.
+Macro hedge funds, which track macroeconomic trends and bet on assets such as stocks, currencies, bonds, commodities and indexes, are bouncing back after years of lacklustre returns.

 Investors poured $4.3 billion into such funds in the first half of the year after pulling out $14 billion last year, data from Eurekahedge showed, and are looking to raise exposure further as divergent economic policies globally create more investment opportunities.